-A Certificate Holder or Candidate may waive the 30 day timeframe to request an appeal.
-To request a waiver of the 30 day timeframe, the Certificate Holder or Candidate must complete an Appeal Waiver form that is available on the ARRT website c)t www.arrt.org.
-The Appeal Waiver form must be signed by the Certificate Holder or Candidate, notarized, and submitted to ARRT.
+A Registered Technologist or Candidate may waive the 30-day timeframe to request an appeal.
+To request a waiver of the 30 day timeframe, the Registered Technologist or Candidate must complete an Appeal Waiver form that is available on the ARRT website at www.arrt.org.
+The Appeal Waiver form must be signed by the Registered Technologist or Candidate, notarized, and submitted to ARRT.
 The Chief Executive Officer of ARRT shall have the authority to receive, administer, and grant the Appeal Waiver form and may be assisted by staff members and/or legal counsel of ARRT.
+Any sanction proposed by the Ethics Committee would become effective on the date the appeal waiver is processed.

 In the event of an appeal, those Trustees who participated in the hearing of the Ethics Committee shall not participate in the appeal.
-The remaining members of the Board of Trustees shall consider the decision of the Ethics Committee, the files and records of ARRT applicable to the case at issue, and any written appellate submission of the Certificate Holder or Candidate in question, and shall determine whether to affirm or to modify the decision of the Ethics Committee or to remand the matter to the Ethics Committee for further consideration.
+The remaining members of the Board of Trustees, other than any members who believe for any reason that they would be unable to render an objective and unbiased decision, shall consider the decision of the Ethics Committee, the files and records of ARRT applicable to the case at issue, and any written appellate submission of the Registered Technologist or Candidate in question, and shall determine whether to affirm or to modify the decision of the Ethics Committee or to remand the matter to the Ethics Committee for further consideration.
 In making such determination to affirm or to modify, findings of fact made by the Ethics Committee shall be conclusive if supported by any evidence.
-The Board of Trustees may grant re-hearings, hear additional evidence, or request that ARRT or the Certificate Holder or Candidate in question provide additional information in such manner, on such issues, and within such time as it may prescribe.
+The Board of Trustees may grant re-hearings, hear additional evidence, or request that ARRT or the Registered Technologist or Candidate in question provide additional information in such manner, on such issues, and within such time as it may prescribe.
 All hearings and appeals provided for herein shall be private at all stages.
-It shall be considered an act of professional misconduct for any Certificate Holder or Candidate to make an unauthorized publication or revelation of the same, except to the Certificate Holder's or Candidate's attorney or other representative, immediate superior, or employer.
+It shall be considered an act of professional misconduct for any Registered Technologist or Candidate to make an unauthorized publication or revelation of the same, except to the Registered Technologist's or Candidate's attorney or other representative, immediate superior, or employer.